aciguru/Ansible-with-ACI-and-MSO/README.md

 This Ansible playbook consists of multiple plays of ACI, MSO, and vCenter.

-The following items will be created:
+The following tasks will be completed:
 * Create a Tenant
 * Create a VRF
 * Create a Bridge Domain